tinacms/tina.io/content/docs/tina-cloud/client.md

 ### Formify

-If you'd like to control the output of those forms, tap into the `formify` callback:
+Formify allows you to control the output of the forms created through `useGraphqlForms`.
+In the examples below we show you how to overide a particular `id` and also show you how to customize specific fields.

 ##### Form customization: